 Many of the venues also have an attached golf course review.
 If there is no review it means the course was played pre-2013.

-Top "Second" Golf Courses of Great Britain
+Top "Second" Golf Courses of the United Kingdom

 "If anyone dare claim there is a better 36 holes of links golf at one golf club in England than at Saunton I'm pretty sure I could make an unquestionable case for this wonderful piece of linksland.
 One of the things that confirms this for me is, not only the quality of every single hole, but the subtle yet significant differences between the two courses."